Centurion lounges offer some of the most luxurious benefits around.

 If you aren’t sure if your destination has a Centurion lounge, you can use the American Express lounge finder tool.
 You’ll be able to view each location’s terms and conditions, hours and exact location in the airport as well as pictures of the lounge.

-Unfortunately, there are a few new restrictions on Centurion lounge access coming soon.
-Starting on March 22, 2019, you will no longer be able to visit Centurion lounges at your arrival airport.
+Unfortunately, there are a few new restrictions on Centurion lounge access.
+As of March 22, 2019, you are no longer able to visit Centurion lounges at your arrival airport.
 You are also only allowed access to a lounge within three hours of your scheduled departure, unless you have proof of a connecting flight.
 This essentially limits lounge access to three hours, making it a bit more difficult to soak up the luxury perks.

 Is the Centurion lounge worth it?